VA-Explorer/va_explorer/docs/training/admin_guides.md

 must load location data into the system.

 Locations in VA Explorer follow a hierarchical structure.
-A specific geographic region or jurisdiction has a name (“Name”), a type (“Type”), and a parent (“Parent”).
+A specific geographic region or jurisdiction has a name ("Name"), a type ("Type"), and a parent ("Parent").
 By specifying the Parent field, you can achieve the arbitrary level of nesting required to make a tree.

 The table below shows an example location hierarchy for States, Counties, and